The underrated island of the Balearics.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a parking space online in advance and save up to 50%.
 You can also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 If not, there are still plenty of great facilities at your disposal.
 Feeling peckish before your flight?
 We have a fantastic selection of cafés, bars and restaurants for you to choose from.
-Wetherspoon and All Bar One have a varied menu including some great drink deals.
+Wetherspoon has a varied menu including some great drink deals.
 Head to Pret a Manger or Costa if you want to grab something to take onboard with you.

 Once you’ve eaten, it’s time to hit the shops!
 With great deals at Duty Free, as well as fashion stores like Kurt Geiger, and Boots for essentials, we’ve got everything you could need before you fly.
 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.